-Pin Symbol I/O Description 18 NC - Not Connected 19 AUDIO_OUT 0 Audio Output, PWM, to feed into external amplifier via filter network 20 AUDENB Ο Audio Amplifier Enable, to enable/disable external amplifier 21 GND Р Supply Ground 22 RESET I Master Reset signal.
+Pin Symbol I/O Description 14 PA12 I/O General Purpose Input/Output, 3.3V Level - 5V Tolerant.
+Note this pin is used for CTP (and CTP- CLB) models and is not available to the User.
+15 PA13 Ι/Ο General Purpose Input/Output, 3.3V Level - 5V Tolerant.
+Note this pin is used for CTP (and CTP- CLB) models and is not available to the User.
+16 PA14 I/O General Purpose Input/Output, 3.3V Tolerant only.
+Special I2C Pin.
+17 PA15 I/O General Purpose Input/Output, 3.3V Tolerant only.
+Special I2C Pin.
+18 NC - Not Connected 19 AUDIO_OUT 0 Audio Output, Filtered PWM, to feed into external Amplifier 20 AUDENB 0 Audio Amplifier Enable, to enable/disable external Amplifier 21 GND Р Supply Ground 22 RESET I Master Reset signal.
 Internally pulled up to 3.3V via a 10K resistor.
-An active Low pulse greater than 2 microseconds will reset the module.
+An active Low pulse greater than 2 micro-seconds will reset the module.
 If the module needs to be reset externally, only use open collector-type circuits.
 This pin is not driven low by any internal conditions.
-The host should control this pin via one of its port pins using an open collector/drain arrangement.
+The host should control this pin via one of its port pins using an open collector/ drain arrangement.
 23 RXO I Asynchronous Serial Receive pin, TTL level.
 Connect this pin to the Transmit (Tx) signal of other serial devices.
-Used in conjunction with the TX pin for programming this module.
+Used in conjunction with the TX pin for programming this micro LCD.
 This pin is tolerant up to 5.0V levels.
-24 TXO 0 Asynchronous Serial Transmit pin, TTL level.
+24 TXO Ο Asynchronous Serial Transmit pin, TTL level.
 Connect this pin to the Receive (Rx) signal of other serial devices.
-Used in conjunction with the RX pin for programming this module.
-This pin is tolerant up to 3.3V level output.
-25 GND Р Supply Ground 26 5V IN Р Main Voltage Supply +ve input pin.
+Used in conjunction with the RX pin for programming this micro LCD.
+This pin is tolerant up to 5.0V levels.
+25 GND Р Supply Ground 26 5V IN Ρ Main Voltage Supply +ve input pin.
 Reverse polarity protected.
 The range is 4.0V to 5.5V, nominal 5.0V.
-27 5V IN Р Main Voltage Supply +ve input pin.
+27 5V IN Ρ Main Voltage Supply +ve input pin.
 Reverse polarity protected.
 The range is 4.0V to 5.5V, nominal 5.0V.
-28 NC - Not Connected 29 NC - Not Connected 30 GND Р Supply Ground gen4-uLCD-28D Series Hardware Interface - Pins
+28 NC - Not Connected 29 NC - Not Connected 30 GND Р Supply Ground